-Where one of the parties fails to execute a document necessary to carry out a court order, the Clerk of the Superior Court, or the Clerk's authorized representative or designee, may be appointed as elisor to sign the document.
-When applying for an appointment of an elisor, the application and proposed order must designate "The Clerk of the Court or Designee" as the elisor and indicate for whom the elisor is being appointed and in what capacity they are to sign the document.
-An application for appointment of an elisor may be made ex parte or by emergency request in family law.
+Where a party fails to execute a document necessary to carry out a court order, the Clerk of the Superior Court, or the clerk's authorized representative or designee, may be appointed as an elisor to sign the document.
+When applying for an appointment of an elisor:

+A. The application and proposed order must designate "The Clerk of the Court or Designee" as the elisor and indicate for whom the elisor is being appointed and in what capacity they are to sign the document.
+An application for appointment of an elisor may be made ex parte in family law.
 The application must not set forth a specific court employee.

-The order must expressly identify the document(s) being signed and a copy of the document(s) must be attached to the proposed order.
-The original document, presented for signature by the elisor must match the copy of the document attached to the proposed order.
-The order shall clearly identify the documents: A deed must state the type of deed (i.e. grant deed, interspousal transfer deed, et cetera).
-Escrow documents must be listed separately (i.e. Escrow Instruction Dated, Disclosure Regarding Real Estate Agency Relationship, Hazard Report, et cetera).
-The sample copy shall be highlighted in the location(s) where the elisor is to sign his/her name.
-Beneath the signature line(s) on the sample copy the moving party shall print the language being requested to identify the elisor's signature.
-The declaration supporting the application must include specific facts establishing the necessity for the appointment of an elisor.
-If the Court grants the application of an elisor, the moving party shall contact Court Administration to arrange for a time for the actual signing of the documents.
+- B. The order must expressly identify the documents to be signed and a copy of the documents must be attached to the proposed order.
+The original documents presented for signature by the elisor must match the copy of the documents attached to the proposed order.
+The order shall clearly identify the documents.
+A deed must state the type of deed e.g. grant deed, interspousal transfer deed, etc. Escrow documents must be listed separately (i.e., Escrow Instruction Dated, Disclosure Regarding Real Estate Agency Relationship, Hazard Report, etc.). - C. The sample copies shall be highlighted in the locations where the elisor is to sign their name.
+Beneath the signature lines on the sample copies the moving party shall print the language being requested to identify the elisor's signature. - D. The declaration supporting the application must include specific facts establishing the necessity for the appointment of an elisor. - E. If the Court grants the application of an elisor, the moving party shall contact Court Administration to arrange for a time for the actual signing of the documents.
 The appointed elisor has up to three (3) court days to complete the actual signing of the documents.
-Any exceptions to the three day period shall be addressed on a case-by-case basis by the Court.
-If the elisor is signing documents requiring notarization, the applicant must arrange for a notary public to be present when the elisor signs the documents.
-(Added July 1, 2022.)
+Any exceptions to the three (3) day period shall be addressed on a case-by-case basis by the court.

+If the elisor signature requires notarization, the applicant must arrange for a notary public to be present when the elisor signs the documents.